surfiniaburger/blueBird/README.md

 ## Project Walkthrough

 Quetzal is a dynamic application that allows users to capture selfies in real-time and detect the emotions portrayed in the images using computer vision powered by Eden API.
 The detected emotion serves as a prompt for ChatGPT to generate a haiku, which encapsulates the essence of the emotion with a touch of hope for something more.
 Using the haiku as a prompt for stability AI Image generation, we then generate an Image that reflects the user emotion.
 It could become a form of therapy when we struggle with balancing our mental health.
 Quetzal goes further and give recommendations based on the given emotion.
 The generated title-emotion, along with the selfie/generated image and haiku description, can then be effortlessly converted into an NFT (Non-Fungible Token) with just a click of a button.
+In addition, Quetzal is an app that lets you make a movie with your facial expression.

 ### Setup